January-February 2025

 Pillows for Passover

 Create a personalized pillow to recline on at your seder!
+Patrick and Faye will bring their sewing machines, and hand sewing is encouraged, to help you design your own pillow!
 RSVP to mensclub@eastendtemple.org

 Spring Picnic with the Sisterhood of East End Temple